Pontiac Torrent: GXP

-The GXP trim came with a new 6 speed automatic transmission (with Manual Tap Up/Down shifting capability) paired to a 3.6 L DOHC SFI V6 with 264 hp engine, (with a reported 0-60 mph time of 6.9 seconds).
-Other features include: 18 inch 5-spoke chrome wheels, twin hood scoops, and a unique front and rear body kit.
-The GXP edition Torrent is 188.80 in long overall, 71.40 in wide, and 68.30 in tall.
-The GXP Torrent sits 1 in lower to the ground and has 6.6 in of ground clearance.
-The lower stance is accented by the 18 inch wheels and the absent roof rack, giving the Torrent a smoother design flow compared to the standard Torrent.
-The GXP model also features a performance-tuned suspension, hydraulic power-assisted steering (as opposed to the electric power-assisted standard Torrent), improved interior trim (featuring piano black and chrome trim on the console and dash gauges), dual chrome-tipped exhaust, and GXP specific gauges and console trim.
-A navigation system is an option along with heated sport leather seats, DVD entertainment system, and Sunroof.
-The GXP became available for sale in the fall of 2007 as a 2008 model.
+The GXP trim came with a 6-speed GM 6T70 automatic transmission, which featured manual tap up/down shifting capability.
+The transmission was paired to a 3.6 L DOHC SFI V6 engine, with 264 hp, and a reported 0-60 mph time of 6.9 seconds.
+Other features included: 18 inch 5-spoke chrome wheels, twin hood scoops, and a unique front and rear body kit.
+The Torrent GXP is 188.80 in long overall, 71.40 in wide, and 68.30 in tall.
+When compared to other trims, the Torrent GXP sits 1 in lower to the ground, and has 6.6 in of ground clearance.
+The lower stance is accented by the 18 inch wheels and the absent roof rack, giving the GXP a smoother design flow compared to the standard Torrent.
+The GXP model also features a performance-tuned suspension, hydraulic power-assisted steering (as opposed to the electric power-assisted steering found in the standard Torrent), improved interior trim (featuring piano black and chrome trim on the console and dash gauges), dual chrome-tipped exhaust, and GXP-specific gauges and console trim.
+A navigation system was an option, along with heated sport leather seats, a DVD entertainment system, and sunroof.
+The GXP went on sale in the fall of 2007 as a 2008 model.

-General Motors has repeatedly advertised the Torrent GXP on TV commercials claiming that the Torrent GXP had more of a horsepower advantage than the BMW X3 in an effort for GM to make Pontiac a low-cost rival to BMW.
+General Motors advertised the Torrent GXP in TV commercials which claimed that the Torrent GXP had more of a horsepower advantage than the BMW X3, in an effort to position Pontiac as low-cost rival to BMW.